 Relaxing or Happy Music

 I think we highly underestimate the power of music when it comes to our moods!
 One follower recommended busting out the vinyl for a soothing music experience.
-I used to have a vintage record player, but lost it in my split.
-I’m seriously thinking about buying a new one since I have a bunch of records and no player!
 For now, I have a couple Spotify playlists on repeat!
+Alexa is my bae (I included some various versions of her below).
 One is a relaxing playlist and the other an upbeat happy go lucky playlist of today’s hits.
 Oh, and I have a coffeehouse one that I love, too!

 Oh the power of journaling!
 My life coach is a huge advocate of it.
 I go through spurts where I journal and write down my gratitudes each day.
 I need to do better making it a priority.
 Andrew also got me a sweet book for Christmas that is called 52 Lists for Happiness: Weekly Journaling Inspiration for Positivity, Balance, and Joy.
 This blog post is reminding me to start it!
 There is never a perfect time to start a new habit, so why not start today?
 For me, having something like the list book is a helpful guide.
 I struggle with writing when it’s just a blank page.

 Hot drinks like coffee, tea, and cocoa are essential in these cold temperatures.
 We got an espresso machine for Christmas last season and it has been AMAZING.
 We love whipping up vanilla lattes and espresso shots for us and friends.
 We also have been setting our coffee pot at night so we can wake up to a hot pot in the morning.
 The delicious smell makes me want to get out of bed!